Sumitomo Type 62

-The Sumitomo NTK-62 (62式7.62mm機関銃, Rokuni-shiki Nana-ten-rokuni-miri Kikanjū) is the standard issue general-purpose machine gun of the Japan Self-Defense Forces, known as the Type 62 GPMG.
-When first issued it fulfilled both light and medium machine gun support throughout the JGSDF.
+The Sumitomo NTK-62 (62式7.62mm機関銃, Rokuni-shiki Nana-ten-rokuni-miri Kikanjū) is the standard issue general-purpose machine gun of the Japan Self-Defense Forces.
+It's also known as the Type 62 7.62mm Machine Gun or the Type 62 GPMG.

+When first issued, it fulfilled both light and medium machine gun support throughout the JGSDF.
 Though the Sumitomo Heavy Industries' M249 firing the smaller 5.56×45mm NATO cartridge has largely replaced it in the light machine gun role at the squad level in the JGSDF, the Type 62 still plays the support role at platoon and company level for the infantry as a medium machine gun firing the more powerful 7.62×51mm NATO cartridge.
 It also continues to be used as a co-axial weapon in various armored vehicles, including tanks and APCs.

 Like all modern Japanese-made firearms, it was never exported.

 History

-After years of using the Browning M1919A4 as its standard GPMG during the early days of founding the Japan Self-Defense Forces, Sumitomo Heavy Industries had manufactured the NTK-62 GPMG, designed at Nittoku Metal Industry (NTK) by Masaya Kawamura's team.
+After years of using the Browning M1919A4 as its standard GPMG during the early days of founding the Japan Self-Defense Forces, NTK-62 GPMG was designed at Nittoku Metal Industry (NTK) in order to market it as the M1919's successor.
 The GPMG was made to meet the requirements of the Japanese Defense Agency.

 The designation "62" was present due to the fact that first batches of the NTK-62 were made in 1962 after development started in 1954.
 It was specifically adopted on February 15, 1962, effectively replacing the M1919 Browning machine gun in JGSDF service.

-Overview
+In 2013, SHI was involved in a scandal where NTK-62 test data was falsified on purpose for 5,350 machine guns produced from 1974.